Luvideria/quicker_FLIP/README.md

 https://research.nvidia.com/publication/2020-07_FLIP

+!
+This is not the new HDR variant !

 I am not the author of this algorithm.
 I only optimized it slightly (it can be further improved) This repository uses the same base file and modifies only minimally the function calls.